yoctoalex/rseries-dmz/README.md

 # 6. Conclusion

-In this guide, we have configured a comprehensive DMZ setup using F5 rSeries hardware, Big-IP and F5 XC Cloud environment.
-We have deployed a simple web application, configured the Big-IP and XC CE Tenant on F5 rSeries, exposed the application to the Internet using HTTP Load Balancer, and protected the application with WAF, Bot Protection, API Discovery, DDoS Protection, Malicious User and IP Reputation.
+In this guide, we have configured a comprehensive DMZ setup using F5 rSeries hardware, BIG-IP and F5 XC Cloud environment.
+We have deployed a simple web application, configured the BIG-IP and XC CE Tenant on F5 rSeries, exposed the application to the Internet using HTTP Load Balancer, and protected the application with WAF, Bot Protection, API Discovery, DDoS Protection, Malicious User, and IP Reputation.
 We have also configured the second Data Center and added it to the HTTP Load Balancer as a backup origin pool.

-This setup provides a secure and scalable environment for the application with advanced protection and performance features.
-The F5 rSeries hardware and F5 XC Cloud environment provide a powerful platform for deploying and managing applications in a secure and efficient way.
+This setup provides a secure and scalable environment for exposing on-prem applications to the public internet access with advanced protection and networking management performed at the network edge with the help of F5 Distributed Cloud Services.
+The F5 rSeries hardware and F5 XC Cloud environment provide a powerful platform for deploying and managing networking and security of applications in a scalable and efficient way.